 Understanding Plus and Less Adjustments on Settlement Statements in QLD

 At Nationwide Conveyancing, we aim to make property transactions seamless by helping you understand every aspect of your settlement statement.
-In this guide, we’ll explain what plus and less adjustments are, why they are essential, and how they are calculated.

 What Are Plus and Less Adjustments?

 Adjustments on settlement statements are financial calculations that divide property-related costs, such as council rates, water charges, and body corporate fees, between the buyer and seller.
-These adjustments ensure that each party pays only for the period they own the property.
+These settlement adjustments ensure that each party pays only for the period they own the property.

 1. Plus Adjustments